 I’m using this break system as I write this article.

-Also, there is a right and wrong way to take breaks.
+There is a right and wrong way to take breaks.
 Taking the incorrect path can lead to a lot of unnecessary frustration.
-Here is an article outlining exactly how (and when) to take breaks.

 Step 3: Schedule more time than you need

 Give yourself more time to complete a job than you think you’ll need.

 It is unbelievably frustrating to get to the end of the day, evaluate what you’ve done, and realize that you just checked off two of the eight tasks you planned to do.

 This happens because we naturally want to push ourselves to get the most out of our day.
 That’s a good thing.
 But it backfires when we over-idealize what we can do, and end up discouraged every night.
 This is a difficult mindset to overcome, but there is one way:

 Schedule 50% more time to complete each task than you believe you need.

 It turns out that by doing this, you are actually giving yourself the correct amount of time to finish the task.
 We aren’t machines–we get distracted, and things take longer than they should.
 The important thing is to know this and plan for it.